JHGarrett/Electron-Travel-Page/README.md

 # Electron-Vue-Travel-Page

-A Orbitz like travel site built with VUE and Electron
+## About

+This app was created with Electron and VUE to be a desktop app.
+It allows users to search for destinations and book flights, hotel rentals, and car rentals.